-This sci-fi film tells the story of an astronaut crew who make a crash landing on a strange planet.
+This sci fiction movie tells the story of an astronaut crew who make a crash landing on a strange planet.
 Appearing uninhabited at first, the surviving crew members stumble upon a society in which apes have evolved into creatures with human-like intelligence and speech–and they are the dominant species.

 Dom Cobb (Leonardo DiCaprio) is a thief with the rare ability to enter people’s dreams and steal their secrets from their subconscious.
-His unique skill set has made him a hot commodity in the world of corporate espionage, but has cost him everything he loves.
-You must pay close attention while watching this one.
+His unique skill set has made him a hot commodity in the world of corporate espionage but has cost him everything he loves.

 One of the most popular movies of the 1980’s also produced a top 10 sci-fi movies list classic.
 Back to the Future follows small-town teen Marty McFly (Michael J. Fox) as he finds himself smack in the middle of the 1950’s after an experiment goes sideways.
 Marty’s eccentric-scientist friend Doc Brown (Christopher Lloyd) looks strange enough to handle it all.